KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Styling.md

 SystemKeyboardButtonThemePreview(...)   // A system button preview for a theme.
 ```

 This preview only renders lightweight buttons.
-See <doc:Understanding-System-Keyboards> for more information.
+See <doc:Essentials> for more information.

 ### License Requirements